Erivan Khanate: Demographics

 After the Russian administration took hold of Iranian Armenia, the ethnic make-up shifted, and thus for the first time in more than four centuries, ethnic Armenians started to form a majority once again in one part of historic Armenia.
 Some 35,000 Muslims of over 100,000 emigrated from the region, while some 57,000 Armenians from Iran and Turkey (see also; Russo-Turkish War of 1828–1829) arrived after 1828.
 Due to these new significant demographic shifts, in 1832, the number of Armenians had matched that of the Muslims.
 Anyhow, it would be only after the Crimean War and the Russo-Turkish War of 1877–1878, which brought another influx of Turkish Armenians, that ethnic Armenians once again established a solid majority in Eastern Armenia.
 Nevertheless, the city of Erivan remained having a Muslim majority up to the twentieth century.
 According to the Brockhaus and Efron Encyclopedic Dictionary, published in the final few decades of the Russian Empire, Russians made up 2%, Armenians 48% and Aderbeijani Tatars (Note: The term "Tatars", employed by the Russians, referred to Turkish-speaking Muslims (Shia and Sunni) of Transcaucasia.
 Unlike Armenians and Georgians, the Tatars did not have their own alphabet and used the Perso-Arabic script.
 After 1918 with the establishment of the Azerbaijan Democratic Republic, and "especially during the Soviet era", the Tatar group identified itself as "Azerbaijani".
 Prior to 1918 the word "Azerbaijan" exclusively referred to the Iranian province of Azarbayjan.)
 49% of the population of Erivan in the 1890s.
 According to the traveler H. F. B. Lynch, the city of Erivan was about 50% Armenian and 50% Muslim in the early 1890s.
 H. F. B. Lynch thought that some among the Muslims were Persians when he visited the city within the same decade.
-Whereas according to modern historians George Bournoutian and Robert H. Hewsen, Lynch thought many were Persian.